Desiccant

 A desiccant is a hygroscopic substance that is used to induce or sustain a state of dryness (desiccation) in its vicinity; it is the opposite of a humectant.
 Commonly encountered pre-packaged desiccants are solids that absorb water.
 Desiccants for specialized purposes may be in forms other than solid, and may work through other principles, such as chemical bonding of water molecules.
 They are commonly encountered in foods to retain crispness.
 Industrially, desiccants are widely used to control the level of water in gas streams.

 Types of desiccants

 Although some desiccants are chemically inert, others are extremely reactive and require specialized handling techniques.
 The most common desiccant is silica gel, an otherwise inert, nontoxic, water-insoluble white solid.
 Tens of thousands of tons are produced annually for this purpose.
 Other common desiccants include activated charcoal, calcium sulfate, calcium chloride, and molecular sieves (typically, zeolites).
 Desiccants may also be categorized by their type, either I, II, III, IV, or V. These types are a function of the shape of the desiccant's moisture sorption isotherm.

-Alcohols and acetones are also dehydrating agents.
+While most traditional desiccants are solids, liquids also are dehydrating agents.
 Diethylene glycol is an important industrial desiccant.
 It absorbs water from natural gas, minimizing the formation of methane hydrates, which can block pipes.